Flatfish Biology Conference

 - Penny Howell, Connecticut DEEP, Marine Fisheries Division (retired)

-- Renee Mercaldo-Allen, NOAA Fisheries, NEFSC, Milford Lab
+- Renee Mercaldo-Allen, co-chair, NOAA Fisheries, NEFSC, Milford Lab

 - Thomas Munroe, NOAA Fisheries, Office of Science and Technology

 - Sandra Sutherland, NOAA Fisheries, NEFSC, Woods Hole Lab

 An LCD projector with an IBM-compatible computer will be available for oral presentations using Powerpoint.
 Presentations can be loaded from a CD or a USB thumb drive.
 Speakers are limited to a total of 15 minutes for their presentation and 5 minutes for questions.
 If using embedded video in your presentation, please test that it runs smoothly prior to speaking at the conference.

 - Abstracts from the Sixteenth Flatfish Biology Conference

 - Abstracts from the Fifteenth Flatfish Biology Conference

 - Abstracts from the Fourteenth Flatfish Biology Conference